strangemoodfoundation/strangemood/auth/README.md

 This is the strangemood message format:

 ```
-${domain} wants you to sign in with your Ethereum account:
+${domain} wants you to sign in with your Solana account:
 ${user_public_address}

 ${statement}